 Do V-nosed Trailers Tow Better?

 We were wrong.
 Our instructor then put up a side view of a Navy jet aircraft.
 Naturally, any aircraft manufacturer will choose the most aerodynamic shape possible.
 Our jet aircraft all have a teardrop shape, with the wide end pointing forward.
-That’s because it is the turbulant air that runs alonside the body of an aircraft, or trailer, that causes the most drag and turbulence.
+That’s because it is the turbulent air that runs alongside the body of an aircraft, or trailer, that causes the most drag and turbulence.

 A V shape does not deter turbulence.
 In fact, it makes it worse.
 Now you have wind pushing against two sides and not away from the trailer.